- Natural Stone

 Vanity tops may need to have a penetrating sealer applied.
 Check with your installer for recommendations.
 A good quality marble wax or non-yellowing automobile paste wax can be applied to minimize water spotting.

-All natural used for kitchen countertop applications must be regularly maintained and resealed to prevent staining.
+All natural stone used for kitchen countertop applications must be regularly maintained and resealed to prevent staining.
 Always use a neutral detergent to clean marble countertops.

 EXTERIOR POOL + PATIO APPLICATIONS